-5.6 Other subgroups

-This clause shall not be modified except if this action is moved from 7.1.1 “Actions” requiring approval by a majority vote, to 7.1.2 “Actions” requiring approval by a two-thirds vote.
-In that case, the word “majority” shall be changed to “two-thirds.”

-The formation and disbandment of subgroups other than administrative subgroups (e.g., WGs, TAGs, technical subcommittees, and writing groups) require approval by a majority vote of the Sponsor.
-The Chair of a subgroup shall be appointed by the Sponsor Chair or decided by nomination and election.
-The scope and duties delegated to the subgroup shall be approved at the time the subgroup is formed, and subsequent changes in scope or duties shall also require approval by a majority vote of the Sponsor.
-The scope, duties, and membership of all subgroups shall be reviewed annually by the Sponsor.
-The charge to the subgroup shall clearly state which of the following complementary activities is appropriate:

-The subgroup is responsible for the definitive content of one or more documents and for responding to views and objections thereon.
-Such subgroups shall maintain a membership roster and shall comply with the provisions for preparing standard(s).

-The subgroup is responsible for assisting the Sponsor (e.g., drafting all or a portion of a document, drafting responses to comments, drafting public statements on standards, or other purely advisory functions).

 6.0 Meetings

 This clause shall not be modified except that the values in the shaded text may be increased and text inside square brackets may either be included or deleted.

-Sponsor meetings may be conducted either exclusively in-person or in-person with one or more participants contributing via electronic means, or exclusively via electronic means.
+Sponsor meetings may be conducted via electronic means or in-person or in-person with one or more participants contributing via electronic means.
 Sponsor meetings shall be held, as decided by the Sponsor Chair, or by petition of 5 or more voting members, to conduct business such as making assignments, receiving reports of work, progressing draft standards, resolving differences among subgroups, and considering views and objections from any source.
-A meeting notice shall be distributed to all members at least 30 days in advance of the meeting.
-A meeting agenda shall be distributed to all members at least 14 days in advance of the meeting.
+A meeting notice shall be distributed to all members at least 30 days in advance of a face-to-face meeting and at least 15 days in advance for an electronic (including teleconference) meeting.
+A meeting agenda (including participation information) shall be distributed to all members at least 10 days in advance of a face-to-face meeting, and at least 5 days in advance for an electronic meeting.
 Meetings of subgroups may be held as decided upon by the members or Chair of the subgroup.
 Notification of the potential for action shall be included on any distributed agendas for meetings.

-Note that all IEEE Standards development meetings are open to anyone who has a material interest and wishes to attend, however some meetings may occur in Executive Session (see Clause 6.3).
+All IEEE Standards development meetings are open to anyone who has a material interest and wishes to attend.
+However, some meetings may occur in Executive Session (see Clause 6.2).

 6.1 Quorum

-This clause shall not be modified except that the values in the shaded text may be increased and text inside square brackets may either be retained or deleted.
+This clause shall not be modified except that the values in shaded text may be increased.

 A quorum shall be identified before the initiation of Sponsor business at a meeting, but if a quorum is not present, actions may be taken subject to confirmation by letter or electronic ballot, as detailed in Clause 7.4.
 When the voting membership is less than 50 voting members, a quorum shall be defined as a majority of the current total voting membership.
 When the voting membership is 50 or more voting members, a quorum shall be defined as 50% of the current total voting membership or 26, whichever is greater.
 Voting members who recuse themselves shall not be counted in the equation to determine whether a quorum exists.

-6.2 Conduct
+6.2 Executive Session

 This clause shall not be modified.